nandac/letterloom/tests/test-invalid-enclosures/test.typ

 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// enclosures parameters by testing various error conditions for the `enclosures` field.
+/// enclosures parameters by testing type validation and content validation
+/// for the `enclosures` and `enclosures-label` fields.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors
-/// when enclosures data is malformed or contains invalid content.
+/// when enclosures parameters contain invalid data types, empty values,
+/// or invalid content.
 ///
 /// Test Scenarios:
-/// - Enclosures provided as string instead of dictionary
-/// - Enclosures dictionary missing required encl-list field
-/// - Enclosures list is empty
+/// - enclosures field is empty string
-/// - Enclosures list contains invalid types (numbers, none, empty tuples)
+/// - enclosures field is empty tuple
+/// - enclosures field has invalid type (number instead of string/content)
-/// - Enclosures label has invalid type
+/// - enclosures-label field has invalid type (number instead of string/content)
+/// - enclosures-label field is empty string
 ///
 /// Expected Behavior:
 /// The function should panic with clear error messages indicating the specific
 /// validation failure for each test case.
 ///
 /// Expected Errors:
-/// - "enclosures must be a dictionary with an encl-list field." - when enclosures is not a dictionary
-/// - "enclosures dictionary must have an encl-list field." - when encl-list field is missing
-/// - "enclosure encl-list field is empty." - when encl-list is empty
+/// - "enclosures are empty." - when enclosures field is empty (string or tuple)
-/// - "enclosure 'value' must be a string or content block." - when enclosure item has wrong type
+/// - "enclosure '4' must be a string or content block." - when enclosures field has wrong type
-/// - "enclosure label 'value' must be a string or content block." - when enclosure label has wrong type
+/// - "enclosure label '4' must be a string or content block." - when enclosures-label field has wrong type
+/// - "enclosure label is empty." - when enclosures-label field is empty
 ///
 /// Validation:
 /// Ensures that the enclosures validation system properly enforces the requirement
-/// that enclosures data must be properly structured with valid content.
+/// that enclosures parameters must be of correct types and contain valid content.
+/// Tests both type validation (rejecting numbers) and value validation (rejecting empty strings).
 ///
 /// Note:
-/// This test validates that the enclosures field, which is optional, must be properly
+/// This test validates that the enclosures and enclosures-label fields, which are optional, must be
-/// formatted when provided.
+/// properly formatted when provided.
+It ensures type safety and content validation
+/// for enclosures and enclosures-label parameters.
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
     none,
-    from: (
-      name: "The Dimbleby Family",
+    from-name: "The Dimbleby Family",
-      address: [The Lodge \
+    from-address: [The Lodge \
                 Cheswick Village \
                 Middle Upton \
-                Bristol BS16 1GU]
+                Bristol BS16 1GU],
-    ),
-    to: (
-      name: "Evergreen Tree Surgeons",
+    to-name: "Evergreen Tree Surgeons",
-      address: [Midtown Lane \
+    to-address: [Midtown Lane \
                 Cheswick Village \
                 Stoke Gifford \
-                Bristol BS16 1GU]
+                Bristol BS16 1GU],
-    ),
     date: datetime.today().display("[day padding:zero] [month repr:long] [year repr:full]"),
     salutation: "Dear Mr Hawthorne",
     subject: text(weight: "bold")[#smallcaps("Pruning of Heritage Oak Trees in the Dimbleby Estate")],